 Paul got unstuck by writing about the problem he was facing.
 If a celebrated songwriter who composed around two hundred songs can get stuck, so can you and I.

 The other day I was trying to solve what I felt like should have been a fairly easy problem.
-I wanted to create a sweet laptop sticker layout using hexagons and characters from my UI mastery games Flexbox Zombies and Grid Critters.
+I wanted to create a sweet laptop sticker layout using hexagons and characters from my UI educational games Flexbox Zombies and Grid Critters.

 I started sketching some ideas on my iPad and was feeling pretty good about it.